-Fort Lauderdale Breath Technician Unlicensed Attorney
+Fort Lauderdale Unlicensed Breath Technician Unlicensed Attorneys

 If you have been pulled over for a suspected DUI, you were likely asked to submit to a breath test.
 Breath tests are mandatory under Florida law and if you do not submit to one, you will likely have your driver’s license automatically suspended, even if you were not intoxicated at the time.
 Fortunately, the results of these tests can be challenged, and one of those challenges may include showing the technician was not properly certified.
-After being charged with drunk driving, our Fort Lauderdale breath technician unlicensed attorney can help you get the results thrown out.
+After being charged with drunk driving, our Fort Lauderdale unlicensed breath technician attorney can help you get the results thrown out.

 When is a Breath Technician Unlicensed?